GeekTrainer/learn-typescript/m08-organize-code-using-typescript-namespaces/includes/3-exercise-organize-code-single-file-namespace.md

     }
     ```

-1. **Create** the remaining two functions, `returnGreeting` and `getLength`, into the `GreetingsWithLength` namespace.
+1. Add two new functions, `returnGreeting` and `getLength`, to the `GreetingsWithLength` namespace.
 The `returnGreeting` function uses the helper function `getLength` to determine the length of the greeting before returning the message to the console.

     ```typescript
     namespace GreetingsWithLength {